Alisa-Portfolio/Alisa-Portfolio.github.io/README.md

 <h3 align="center">I'm Data / System Analyst with experience in developing requirements for information systems in finance industry, data warehouses, CRM systems, digital personal cabinets and mobile apps. </h3>

 <h3 align="center">I always look for professional growth, so I recently took one more course on Data analytics.</h3>
-<h3 align="center">I’d like to share with you some of the tasks with Python, SQL and Power BI, completed while the course.
+<h3 align="center">I’d like to share with you some of the tasks with Python, SQL and Power BI, completed during the course.
 Your comments are welcomed:)</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=alisa-portfolio&label=Profile%20views&color=0e75b6&style=flat" alt="alisa-portfolio" /> </p>